 Board of Directors

-The CPI is a fiscally sponsored project of the Washington Business Alliance, a 501c(3) organization.
-The following Board of Directors of the Washington Business Alliance provide oversight of the CPI.
+The Clean & Prosperous Institute is a fiscally sponsored project of the Washington Business Alliance Fund, a 501c(3) organization.
+The following Board of Directors of the Washington Business Alliance Fund provide oversight of CPI.

 Executive Vice President & Chief Financial Officer, Kitsap Bank